Liloan: Lighthouse

-One of the best known landmarks in Liloan is its historic lighthouse at Bagacay Point.
-The original lighthouse was built in 1857 by the Spanish.
+The lighthouse at Bagacay Point was built in 1857 by the Spanish.
 The current tower was constructed in 1904 by order of William Howard Taft, the first Governor-General of the Philippines and later the President of the United States.
 The tower is 72 ft tall and remains in active use today, using solar energy.
 The lighthouse was declared a National Historical Landmark in 2004 by the National Historical Commission of the Philippines (formerly known as National Historical Institute).